Milo-C-6/SpringCelebration2025-Project/readme.md

 * !!!
 Replace `assets/Sparkles_PLACEHOLDER.gif`
 * Add more minigames
     - first idea off the top of my head is a Welding like one, and a cooking one
-* Make transition between minigames
+* Make transition between minigames ✨ prettier ✨
+* Add lives
+* Add instruction thingy
+* Add score counter
 * Make main menu